misskey-dev/misskey/docs/CONTRIBUTING.en.md

 # Contribution guide
+:v: Thanks for your contributions :v:

+**ℹ️ Important:** This project uses Japanese as its major language, **but you do not need to translate and write the Issues/PRs in Japanese.**
+Also, you might receive comments on your Issue/PR in Japanese, but you do not need to reply to them in Japanese as well.\
+The accuracy of translation into Japanese is not high, so it will be easier for us to understand if you write it in the original language.
+It will also allow the reader to use the translation tool of their preference if necessary.

 ## Creating a PR
 Thank you for your PR!
 Before creating a PR, please check the following: